 A mistrustful stare.
-“This is not to my liking.”
+“That is not to my liking.”

 He sighed again.
-“Look—this isn’t a world where might makes right; you have to use your brain.
+“This isn’t a world where might makes right; you have to use your brain.
 Which means don’t shit on other people’s traditions.”

 “I will respect your ways,” Kor’Thank replied stiffly.
 “But I refuse to answer to ‘Holly.’
 It sounds deceptive.
 It sounds…”